 No, the ERT operates at a very low-level radio frequency, much lower than radio receivers or cordless telephones, and will not cause any adverse health effects.

-A door hanger will be placed on your front door asking you to contact the office to schedule an appointment at your convenience.
+A door hanger will be placed on your front door asking you to contact the office to schedule an appointment.

 The small box on the outside of your home is not the actual meter.
 This device is known as a remote register and is connected to your water meter by a two-strand copper wire.
 A small magnetic current transmits the meter reading through the wire to the remote register so a visual reading can be documented by a meter reader.
 Once a radio frequency meter is installed, feel free to remove and discard the remote from your home’s exterior, as we leave the remote installed for aesthetic reasons.

-Most water meters are located in the basement or crawlspace near the hot-water heater.
+Most water meters are located in the basement or crawlspace near the hot water heater.
 If you’re unable to locate your meter, our technician will assist you upon arrival for the appointment.
-Most meters in Antelope Ridge and Ellicott Springs are located in meter pits outside of the home and do not require inside access.
+Most meters in the Antelope Ridge Subdivision and Ellicott Springs are located in meter pits outside of the home and do not require inside access.